Intermediate extension of Chow motives of Abelian type: Gluing of motives

-\begin{Cor} Let $\pi: S(\FS) \to Y(\Phi)$ be a proper morphism of good stratifications.
-Assume that the closures $\bSs$ of all strata $\Ss$, $\sigma \in \FS$ are regular. \ for any two objects $M_1, M_2$ of $\CK$, and any integer $i > 0$.
-Therefore, \cite[Thm.~4.3.2~II~1]{Bo} can be applied to ensure the existence of a weight structure $v$ on $\pi_* \! \DFTSSM$, uniquely characterized by the property of containing $\CK$ in its heart.
-Furthermore \cite[Thm.~4.3.2~II~2]{Bo}, the heart of $v$ is equal to the category $\CK'$ of retracts of $\CK$ in $\pi_* \! \DFTSSM$.
-In particular, it is contained in the heart $\CHFYPM$ of the motivic weight structure.
+Therefore, \cite[Thm.~4.3.2~II~1]{Bo} can be applied to ensure the existence of a bounded weight structure $v$ on $\DFTXM \,$, uniquely characterized by the property of containing $\CK$ in its heart.
+Furthermore \cite[Thm.~4.3.2~II~2]{Bo}, the heart of $v$ is equal to the category $\CK'$ of retracts of $\CK$ in $\DFTXM$.
+In particular, it is contained in the heart of the motivic weight structure.
 The existence of weight filtrations~\ref{2A}~(4) for the weight structure $v$ then formally implies that

 and that

 We leave it to the reader to prove from this (cmp.~\cite[Lemma~1.3.8]{Bo}) that in fact

 and